ksuess/rohberg.bergluft/README_THEME.rst

 The front-page logo is inverted for the light background.
 To prevent this go to Diazo parameter $invert and change to string:somethingdifferent.
 The inversion is done if and only if $invert=string:invert.

-Header Site Branding wird aus Footer-Portlets "Sitebranding 1" und "Sitebranding 2" gespeist:
+Header Site Branding is fed with two Footer-Portlets "Sitebranding 1" and "Sitebranding 2".

 Links with class "inline_link" are loaded inline to section "details".

-Element mit class "load-portlet-blog" wird mit Portlet "Blog"" gefüllt.
+Element with class "load-portlet-blog" is fed with Collection-Portlet "Blog"" gefüllt.

-Syndication: atom.xml aktivieren: http://www.example.com/atom.xml
+Syndication: activate atom.xml: http://www.example.com/atom.xml

-Footer wird aus Footer-Portlet "Footer 2" gespeist.
+Footer is fed with Footer-Portlet "Footer 2".